 Web team: DONE /// Blockchain: DONE /// Econ: DONE

 Updates: Deployed to marketplace. /// Deployed to mainet.

 ABOUT STAR ATLAS

-Star Atlas is a next-gen gaming Metaverse emerging from the confluence of state of the art blockchain, real-time graphics, multiplayer video game, and decentralized financial technologies.
+Star Atlas is a next-gen gaming metaverse emerging from the confluence of state-of-the-art blockchain, real-time graphics, multiplayer video games, and decentralized financial technologies.

-Real-time graphics technology using Unreal Engine 5’s Nanite allows for cinematic quality video game visuals.
-Blockchain technology using the Solana protocol establishes a largely serverless and secured gameplay experience.
-Non-fungible tokens obtained and traded within Star Atlas create an economy that replicates the tangibility of real world assets and ownership.
-To learn more, visit StarAtlas.com, join a faction at Play.StarAtlas.com and send your spaceships on a deep space mission by enrolling them into a Faction Fleet.
+Using Unreal Engine 5’s Nanite, real-time graphics technology allows for cinematic quality video game visuals.
+In addition, blockchain technology using the Solana protocol establishes a largely serverless and secured gameplay experience.
+Non-fungible tokens obtained and traded within Star Atlas create an economy that replicates tangible world assets and ownership.
+To learn more, visit StarAtlas.com, join a faction at Play.StarAtlas.com and send your spaceships on a deep space mission by enrolling them in a Faction Fleet.